bwhitesell/simple-ml/README.md

 ###### Objective
-Increase my familarity with and understanding of the most popular ML tools by personally implementing them in python,
+Increase my familarity with and understanding of the most popular ML tools by implementing them in python,